adventuremomblog

 This is an out-and-back hike and the beauty of it is that you can turn around at any point to adjust your time.

-Top-Down Narrow Hike takes about 10- 13 hours as a day hike and 12-18 hours with backpacking gear.
+Top-Down Narrow Hike takes between 10- 13 hours as a day hike and 12-18 hours with backpacking gear.

 the Narrows at Zion National Park